Ryun1/sancho-docker-node/README.md

 Open your new address from [./keys/payment.addr](./keys/payment.addr).

-Go to the [SanchoNet faucet](https://sancho.network/faucet) and request some tAda sent to your new address.
+Go to the [SanchoNet faucet](https://sancho.network/faucet) or [Testnet faucet](https://docs.cardano.org/cardano-testnets/tools/faucet) and request some tAda sent to your new address.

 ### Run Scripts